elpossum/fvtt-combat-range-overlay/README.md

 ## Compatibility
 Maps: This module relies on square tiles; I have no idea what would happen if you tried to use it on a map with hex tiles, but I don't think it would go well.

-Systems: My table plays Pathfinder 2E, and that's all I've tested it with.
+Systems: My table plays Pathfinder 2E, but it has been tested to some degree on PF1e, DnD3.5e, SWADE, WFRP4e and DnD5e.
-It turns out that every system stores its token/actor move speeds in a different spot, so out of the box speed autodetection will only work with Pathfinder 2E but may work with Pathfinder 1E, DND3.5, and DND5E.
-If you're playing with a different system, you'll need to do some [extra configuration](#advanced-setting-the-speed-attribute-path).
+It turns out that every system stores its token/actor move speeds in a different spot, so out of the box speed autodetection will only work with Pathfinder 2e, Pathfinder 1e, DnD3.5e, SWADE, WFRP4e and DnD5e.
+If you're playing with a different system, you'll be prompted to set a speed on token control.
+You can also [set the autodetect path](#advanced-setting-the-speed-attribute-path).
 Also, I believe other systems treat diagonals differently, so there's a (GM-only) setting telling the module how to count diagonal movement.
+Weapon range is more complex so the path cannot be manually set for unsupported systems.
+Pathfinder 2e, Pathfinder 1e, DnD3.5e, SWADE, WFRP4e and DnD5e are all supported to the best of my knowledge of the systems.
+If you are using an unsupported system, you will be prompted weapon range when you try to bring up the overlay.

 Modules: This module requires lib-wrapper and supports the Enhanced Terrain Layer.